-In the late-1900’s it was prestigious to be named in Who’s Who Among Students in American Universities and Colleges.
+In the 1980’s it was prestigious to be named in Who’s Who Among Students in American Universities and Colleges.
 Having “made the grade,” some paid the high price to be listed among those students, and to have their credentials published for all the world to see.
 Of course, no one really cared to read that book, other than those whose names it contained…and then only their own entry!
 So much for prestige!

 Today we’re going to examine the list of “Who’s Who Among Northern Invaders!”
 It could definitely be argued that these nations are prestigious, but probably for the wrong reasons!
 This doesn’t seem like a Who’s Who list of which any nation would wish to be named.
 But, nonetheless, the Lord names names and predicts His destruction of these nations.